TX · State Guide

 How to apply

 - Confirm eligibility.
-All K–12 students residing in Texas; income priority within cap.
+All K–12 students residing in Texas.
+Income priority within appropriation cap.
+Administered through the Texas Comptroller / Odyssey portal.

 - Gather documents.
 Proof of residency, the student’s birth certificate, the prior-year tax return (where income matters), and any IEP or 504 documentation.